opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

 296    I have made a primary finding that TCS holds the proceeds of the 2002 AAS Shareholder Loans and the 2003 AAS Shareholder Loans on resulting trust for the Tan family members in proportion to their beneficial interest in the Tan family’s total block of shares in AAS in 1985.
 In the light of the further arguments I have heard on this issue, I agree with the plaintiffs that it is the necessary consequence of my findings that TCS should account to them for the entirety of the Cluny Park Proceeds.

 297    My judgment in this action has yet to be perfected.
-Both parties accept that a judge “has an inherent jurisdiction to recall his decision and to hear further arguments, so long as the order is not yet perfected” (see _Thomson Plaza (Pte) Ltd v Liquidators of Yaohan Department Store Singapore Pte Ltd (in liquidation)_ [2001] 2 SLR(R) 246 at [6] where the Court of Appeal cited _In Re Harrison’s Share under a Settlement; Harrison v Harrison_ [1955] 1 Ch 260).
+Both parties accept that a judge “has an inherent jurisdiction to recall his decision and to hear further arguments, so long as the order is not yet perfected” (see _Thomson Plaza (Pte) Ltd v Liquidators of Yaohan Department Store Singapore Pte Ltd (in liquidation)_ <span class="citation">[2001] 2 SLR(R) 246</span> at [6] where the Court of Appeal cited _In Re Harrison’s Share under a Settlement; Harrison v Harrison_ [1955] 1 Ch 260).

 298    I therefore exercise my power to recall my order dismissing the plaintiffs’ entire claim in respect